I tested 5 platforms to find the best chatbot for e commerce in 2026

 How I picked the best e-commerce chatbot platforms

 Finding the right chatbot isn't about picking the one with the flashiest website or the longest feature list.
 Some are simple, rule-based bots, while others are powered by some seriously smart AI.
-Some make you move your entire support operation to their platform, while others play nicely with the tools you already use.
+Some provide a complete, mature support operation, while others play nicely with the tools you already use.

 To sort through it all, I judged every platform on five things that I think really matter for a growing store.